miclomba/azulejo-mini-mips-8bit-processor/README.md

 See `docs/Design.pdf` for more details about the ISA.
 ![design.pdf](./docs/Design.pdf)

+## Prerequisites

+Install `logisim 2.3.2`.

+An executable `logisim/logisim-2.3.2.jar` is provided for your convenience.
+Note: Your OS may refuse to run the jar file so you will need to provide an exception.

+## Running

+Once `logisim` UI is launched, then open the `miniMips.circ` file.

 ## Testing

 Tests can be loaded from Logisim as ROM images and then the CPU clock button can be used tick the